junglok/tem-docs/docs/account/otp.md

 !!! warning

-    * You must follow the guide when you are already logged-in GSDC login server using SSH terminal.
+    * Follow the guide only after you're already logged in to the GSDC login server via SSH.
-    * Based on the security guidelines, accounts (and sub-IDs) that do not have OTP enabled will be temporarily disabled through the regular checks by service managers.
+    * Per our security guidelines, service managers' regular checks will temporarily disable accounts (and sub-IDs) that don't have OTP enabled.